AriFordsham/GHCWiki/trac-plugins.md

 ### Did you get the correct version of the Python egg?

 Python eggs have the Python version encoded in their filename.
-For example, `MyPlugin-1.0-py2.4.egg` is an egg for Python 2.4, and will **not** be loaded if you're running a different Python version (such as 2.3 or 2.5).
+For example, `MyPlugin-1.0-py2.5.egg` is an egg for Python 2.5, and will **not** be loaded if you're running a different Python version (such as 2.4 or 2.6).

-Also, verify that the egg file you downloaded is indeed a ZIP archive.
+Also, verify that the egg file you downloaded is indeed a .zip archive.
 If you downloaded it from a Trac site, chances are you downloaded the HTML preview page instead.

 ### Is the plugin enabled?

-If you install a plugin globally (i.e. *not* inside the `plugins` directory of the Trac project environment) you will have to explicitly enable it in [trac.ini](trac-ini).
+If you install a plugin globally (i.e., *not* inside the `plugins` directory of the Trac project environment), you must explicitly enable it in [trac.ini](trac-ini).
 Make sure that:

-- you actually added the necessary line(s) to the `[components]` section
+- ...you actually added the necessary line(s) to the `[components]` section.
-- the package/module names are correct
+- ...the package/module names are correct.
-- the value is “enabled", not e.g. “enable”
+- ...the value is "enabled", not "enable" or "Enable".

-### Check the permissions on the egg file
+### Check the permissions on the .egg file

-Trac must be able to read the file.
+Trac must be able to read the .egg file.

 ### Check the log files